trampgeek/moodle-qtype_coderunner/README.md

         gcc -Wall -Werror -std=c99 -static src.c -lm

-### Sandbox Configuration

-The last step in installation involves configuring the sandboxes appropriately for your particular environment.
-You can set which sandboxes you wish to use, and other sandbox parameters, via the Moodle administrator settings for the CodeRunner plugin, accessed via *Site administration > Plugins > Plugins overview*.

-By default, only the *RunguardSandbox* is  enabled.
-If you have installed the LiuSandbox as described above, you will need to enable it and configure the username and password via the administrator settings.
-You can also enable the use of the [Ideone compute server](http://ideone.com) and configure the username and password for it, via the administrator settings.
-Some notes on the different sandbox options follow.

- 1. The RunguardSandbox.
-This can be used to run all the supported languages locally on the Moodle server itself.
+It is also possible to configure the Liu sandbox to run other languages, but it must be configured to allow any extra system calls required by those languages and also to access those parts of the file system that the language expects to access.
+These are many and varied so this approach is not recommended.

+#### The RunguardSandbox.
+The RunguardSandbox is by far the easiest one to use, as it requires no extra resources apart from whatever languages (Python3, Java etc) you wish to use in CodeRunner questions.
+However, the RunguardSandbox also the least secure.
+It runs student submitted jobs on the Moodle server itself, so most certainly should not be used on an institutional Moodle server, but it is reasonably safe if a special-purpose quiz server is being used, assuming that server requires student login.
+Our own quiz server at the
+University of Canterbury
-Assuming the install script successfully created the user *coderunner* and set the *runguard* program to run as root, the RunguardSandbox is reasonably safe, in that it controls memory usage and execution time and limits file access to those parts of the file system visible to all users.
-However, it does not prevent use of system calls like *socket* that might open connections to other servers behind your firewall and of course it depends on the Unix server being securely set up in the first place.
-There are also potential problems with controlling fork bombs and/or testing of heavily multithreaded languages or student submissions.
-That being said, our own quiz server has been making extensive use of the RunguardSandbox for two years and only once had a problem when multiple Python submissions attempted to run the Java Virtual Machine (heavily multithreaded), for which the process limit previously set for Python was inadequate.
-That limit has since been multiplied by 10.
+made extensive use of the RunguardSandbox for two years with no known security failures and only one minor resource-depletion problem that has now been prevented in the code.
+You should be aware that it does not prevent use of system calls like *socket* that might open connections to other servers behind your firewall and of course it depends on the Unix server being securely set up in the first place.

+The RunguardSandbox uses a program `runguard`, written by Jaap Eldering as part of the programming contest server [DOMJudge](http://domjudge.sourceforge.net/).
+This program enforces various resource limitations, such as on CPU time and memory use, on the student program.
+It runs the code as the non-privileged user *coderunner* so student-submitted code can do even less than a student with a Linux account can do (as they can't create files outside the /tmp directory and have severe restrictions on cpu time, threads and memory use).

+#### The IdeoneSandbox.
- 1. The IdeoneSandbox. ideone.com is a compute server that runs programs submitted either through a browser or through a web-services API in a huge number of different languages.
+ideone.com is a compute server that runs programs submitted either through a browser or through a web-services API in a huge number of different languages.
 It is not recommended for production use, as execution turn-around time is frequently too large (from 10 seconds